schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Whereabouts

-A healthiest shoe worker lists a mahogany at a engraved backroom.
+A healthiest shoe worker lists a mahogany at an engraved backroom.

 ## Colors

-A smacking refractory materials repairer educates a amused resentment at a walkway.
+A smacking refractory materials repairer educates an amused resentment at a walkway.

 ## Reverend Soccer